Peter G. Stone: The Blue Shield

 The International Committee of the Blue Shield was founded in 1996 to respond to threats to heritage from conflict and disaster.
 The organisation was formed from a representative of International Council on Monuments and Sites (ICOMOS), International Council of Museums (ICOM), the International Council on Archives (ICA), and the International Federation of Library Associations and Institutions (IFLA).
 The organisation was hampered by lack of funding, and various countries formed national committees: in 2008, these formed the Association of National Committees of the Blue Shield.
 Stone became the Secretary of the ANCBS Board in March 2013.
 He held that position until 2017, when ICBS and ANCBS formally merged into The Blue Shield.
-Stone was instrumental in drafting the new statutes of the Blue Shield, and was present when they were formally signed.
+Stone was instrumental in drafting the new statutes of the Blue Shield and was present when they were formally signed.
 Stone's Four-Tier Approach was formally adopted as official policy by the ANCBS Board in 2014, and remains official policy of The Blue Shield.

-At the Blue Shield 2017 General Assembly, Stone was appointed the Vice-President of Blue Shield International, the international co-ordination board of The Blue Shield, and at the General Assembly in August 2020, he was elected president.
+At the Blue Shield 2017 General Assembly, Stone was appointed the vice-president of Blue Shield International, the international co-ordination board of The Blue Shield, and at the General Assembly in August 2020, he was elected president.

-In 2012, Stone founded the UK Committee of the Blue Shield: of which he is the Chair.